nexusformat/definitions/manual/source/datarules.rst

 When naming a field, NeXus has reserved certain prefixes to the names to ensure that names written in NeXus files will not conflict with future releases as the NeXus standard evolves.
+Prefixes should follow a naming scheme of uppercase letters followed by an underscore, but exceptions will be made for cases already in wide use.
-The following table lists the prefixes reserved by NeXus.
+The following table
+lists the prefixes reserved by NeXus.

 .. index::